sonic-net/DASH/documentation/general/dash-sonic-hld.md

 		c.
 Packets gets dropped

 For the inbound direction, after Route/ACL lookup, pipeline shall use the "underlay_ip" as specified in the ENI table to VXLAN encapsulate the packet and VNI shall be the ```vm_vni``` specified in the APPLIANCE table

+	5. Inbound packet destined to 10.1.2.5 with source PA 101.1.2.3 and VNI 45654
+		a.
+After setting direction to inbound, the Route Rule table is looked up based on priority
+		b.
+First Inbound rule gets hit as PR prefix and VNI key match
+		c.
+PA validation is set to true and Vnet is given as Vnet1.
+		d.
+PA 101.1.2.3 is matched against Vnet1's mapping table and it is a hit.
+(Validation succeeds)
+		e.
+Action is to decap the packet

 ### 3.6.2 Service Tunnel